Polish train

 Coincidentally, it was in 2005 that PKP Intercity witnessed some of its most noticeable developments as a company.
 Indeed, the company signed a credit contract with the European Investment Bank to the tune of EUR 50 million to finance the purchase of modern rolling stock.

 In 2005, PKP Intercity oversaw the development of its Twoje Linie Kolejowe (TLK) brand.
 TLK trains are still in operation.
 As I remember them, TLK trains were not much slower than the Intercity (IC) trains.
 However, they were much less comfortable, looked dirtier and were cheaper.
-The chances of coming across unsavoury characters, football hooligans and alcoholics was much higher on TLK trains.
+The chances of coming across unsavoury characters, football hooligans and alcoholics were much higher on TLK trains.

 I can safely say that the situation is much different now.
 Any hint of anti-social behaviour tends to be nipped in the bud quite swiftly by rail officials.

-I sometimes had to stand in the aisle in TLK trains because they were so overcrowded.
+In the good old days, I sometimes had to stand in the aisle in TLK trains because they were so overcrowded.
 This was often the case before public holidays.
 The situation on TLK trains may still be quite similar now.
 However, making a seat reservation in a first-class compartment can reduce the possibility of having to stand in a second class carriage.
 Travelling first class never used to appeal to me as I didn’t mind standing for a few hours.
 Besides, I only remember a few occasions when I had to stand.

 TLK trains provide compartment-carriages with eight seats.
 It can make for quite an intimate atmosphere when you’re in a tight compartment with other people.
 Frankly, I never minded this as it gave me the incentive to strike up conversations with other passengers to pass the time.